top of page

 Look for heavy-duty, soft-close drawer glides that are smooth and easy to open.
 This eliminates slamming and lowers injury risk.

-4. Install a Tall Cabinet for a Built-In Microwave
+4. Tall Cabinet for a Built-In Microwave

 Over-the-range microwaves usually start 54" up from the floor which can be too high for removing hot food in some situations.
 Positioning the microwave at mid-level in a tall cabinet can ensure users don’t have to lift hot dishes above shoulder height or bend below the counter.
 This smart feature can improve safety and ease for all ages.

-5. Choose Easy-Grip Cabinet Pulls
+5. Easy-Grip Cabinet Pulls

 Traditional knobs can be hard to grasp for individuals with arthritis or limited mobility.
 Switch to: